Kuurkuma/benchmark_flatten_dict/README.md

-# 🏉 Flatten dictionnary Benchmark
+# 🥥 Benchmark: Flattening Nested JSON Data

 This repository contains a benchmark comparing different methods for ingesting and flattening nested JSON data For testiong purposes, we use sports statistics data — specifically, rugby data.